 PhDs and postgraduate research

-Further details of how we support PGRS and their research during the Covid-19 pandemic can be found on the Graduate School Covid-19 moodle page.
+Further details of how we support postgraduate research (PGR) students and their research can be found on the Graduate School Covid-19 Moodle page.

 Postgraduate research students

 Risk assessments for research will be expected to consider Covid-19 mitigations where appropriate, and this is built into the standard University Risk Assessment (and dealt with through the Research Ethics procedure).

 For UK travel linked to research, fieldwork and research visits, or placements, a risk assessment will be required where necessary, and precautions as identified on the risk assessment should continue to be taken.

 Please refer to the COVID-19 Information for Postgraduate Research Students and Supervisors page on Moodle for additional information.

 Graduate School Development Programme (GSDP) Sessions

 The Graduate School provides online and in-person GSDP workshops, which can be booked via Skills Forge.